psinthong/AsterixDB-Sklearn/README.md

 	sudo cp lib/libjep.jnilib /Library/Java/Extensions

-Note: If JEP is installed correctly, typing in jep in your terminal should bring up a JEP shell.
+Note: If JEP is installed correctly, typing in 'jep' in your terminal should bring up a JEP shell.
 If there is an error, it is possible that your system's python interpreter does not find jep package in its search path.
 You would then need to set a path variable.

 ## <a name="training">Train a Machine Learning Model</a>